ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

   Builds the BBMap index for the Thecaphora frezii reference genome.

 - `remapping_bbmap.sh`
-  Remaps reads from the *Arachis hypogaea* containers and unmapped reads against the *T. frezzii* reference genome using BBMap.
+  Remaps reads from the Arachis hypogaea containers and reads remaining unmapped after BBSplit to the T. frezii reference genome using BBMap.